In this article, you will get to know all the things you can do at Ferris provincial park.

 Things to Do at Ferris Provincial Park

-- Ranney Falls Trail is a 1 km (0.5 hour) loop that is an easy level.
+It is a 1 km (0.5 hour) loop that is easy to level.

 This path follows the original highway to Ferris Provincial Park before circling back along the river, with breathtaking views of the Ranney Gorge Suspension Bridge and Ranney Falls.
 The greenery on the gorge edge differs from that discovered elsewhere in the park, including the local and regional rare Chinquapin Oak.
 Look for its distinctive saw-tooth shape on trees along the trail or fallen leaves beneath your feet.
 The trial concludes with a relaxing picnic area, ideal for lunch or a quick break.